-Further along the iconic road, the 86 mile (140km) loop of the 12 Apostles Gourmet Trail starts in Port Campbell and takes in providers selling gourmet cheese, ice cream, whiskey, olives, chocolate, snails, strawberries, wine, beer
+Further along the iconic road, the 86 mile (140km) loop of the 12 Apostles Gourmet Trail starts in Port Campbell and takes in providers selling gourmet cheese, ice cream, whiskey, olives, chocolate, snails, strawberries, wine, beer, and fudge.

 Start at Hanging Rock in central Victoria and explore the Hanging Rock Discovery Centre for an insight into how Indigenous Australians used the area for more than 26,000 years, the geology of the unusual volcanic formation, and the background to Joan Lindsay’s famous book, Picnic at Hanging Rock.

 Continue to the gold rush town of Bendigo for a taste of the thriving arts scene and gilded history, and beyond to Echuca, on the banks of the Murray River.
 Here, the whistles of paddle steamers fill the air as you cruise down the river, passing ancient river gums and imagining what the area was like in the 1800s when this was one of Victoria’s busiest stretches of water for trading wool from nearby sheep stations.

 The Grampians, or Gariwerd, as they were traditionally known, has been central to the dreaming of Aboriginal people for more than 30,000 years.
 It’s home to more than 80% of Victoria’s rock art sites, and other ancient indigenous artifacts such as stones for tool making and oven.